Are you interested in joining Air Cadets?

 When do Cadets meet?

 Cadets usually meet once a week and some weekends throughout the school year.
 A cadet must participate regularly in the activities to remain in good standing at the squadron. #3 Striker parade nights are Tuesday from 6:30 pm to 9:00 pm in the Gym at the WMMC.
-The squadron's instrumental Band meets on Wednesday evening, Rifle Team on Thursday evening, UAV (Drones) Ground School on alternating Sunday afternoons, Drill Team on Sunday afternoon, and Flying Ground School on Sunday evening.
+The squadron's instrumental Band meets on Wednesday evening, Marksmanship Team on Sunday, Drill Team on Sunday afternoon, and Flying Ground School on Friday evening.
 Dates are subject to change.
 See Calendar for details.

 Will Cadet training affect my schoolwork?